adrianozovka/Expenses/README.md

 # Webapi .Net Core 3.1 + Angular

-This is a test project to demonstrate using Angular 8 + WebApi Core 3.1.
+This is a test project to demonstrate Web Solution using Angular 8 + WebApi Core 3.1 addressed in the CESAR challenge.

 ## Get started